TessorNetwork/nebula/docs/design_docs/008-borrow-tracking.md

 ## Context

-One of the more computationally expensive operations in Umee is "iterate over all borrows".
+One of the more computationally expensive operations in Nebula is "iterate over all borrows".
 It is currently necessary on several occasions:

 - When calculating supply utilization (requires total borrowed tokens)
 - When accruing interest (dynamic interest requires supply utilization, and all borrows must be modified)